The Voice Behind the Words: Quantifying Intersectional Bias in SpeechLLMs: Introduction

 Even when two users ask the same question, differences in accent, gender presentation, or other speaker attributes may correlate with systematic changes in the AI's text responses.
 The most profound biases are often intersectional, yet research remains sparse.
+We use intersectionality from fairness-literature: the possibility that socially meaningful identity categories, such as accent and perceived gender, combine in ways not reducible to either category alone~\cite{crenshaw2013mapping}.
 Sociolinguistic studies have documented the ``Accent Ceiling''~\cite{kalra2025accent}, where women with non-native accents experience compounded injustice: the devaluation of their perceived competence and the credibility of their knowledge~\cite{fricker2007epistemic}.
 This mirrors what is described as an ``interlocking systems of oppression''~\cite{hooks1984feminist}, where social categories like gender and dialect do not act independently but create a unified system of discrimination.
-In the context of end-to-end (E2E) models, this suggests that the intersection of gender presentation and accent may manifest as a helpfulness gap, where the model provides qualitatively thinner or less actionable advice to specific demographics, reinforcing existing social margins.
+In the context of end-to-end (E2E) models, this suggests that the intersection of gender and accent may manifest as a helpfulness gap, where the model provides qualitatively thinner or less actionable advice to specific demographics, reinforcing existing social margins.

 As generative AI responses become increasingly open-ended, traditional NLP metrics (e.g., ROUGE scores) fail to capture subtle quality shifts~\cite{nainia2025beyond}.
 Consequently, recent work has pivoted toward LLM-as-a-judge frameworks which can mimic human quality preferences with high reliability~\cite{zheng_judging_2023, gu2024survey}, but can be expensive.
 To complement automated evaluation, we adopt Best–Worst Scaling (BWS), a comparative human evaluation method shown to produce reliable and fine-grained preference rankings~\cite{kiritchenko2017best}.
 BWS has recently gained increased adoption in speech-synthesis evaluation as a sensitive and cost-effective alternative to traditional rating-based methods~\cite{valentini2025comparing}.
 We make the following three contributions: